 Your credit report acts as a compiled history of your borrowing transactions.
 Good borrowing behavior, like on-time loan repayments counts in your favor.
 Borrowing behavior that lowers your score include missed payments and defaulting on a loan.

-What should I do if I have black marks on my report?
+What to do if you have black marks on your report

 If you think incorrect negative marks on your credit report are keeping your score down, move quickly to improve your score.
 Here’s what you can do to correct errors on your report:

 - Order a free credit report.
-You’re entitled to a free annual credit report from the three major credit bureaus once a year.
-Or for monthly access to your updated report, opt for an online provider like Credit Karma that offers free access to your report.
+You’re entitled to a free credit report from the three major credit bureaus once a week.

 - Identify mistakes and errors.
 Once you have a copy of your report, highlight any errors, such as incorrect payments or duplicate listings.